foreverphoenix/skyforge-wiki/mo2/mod-load-order-checker.md

 > **Prerequisite(s):** [Mod Organizer 2](/getting-started/initial-setup/mod-organizer-2)

-# Mod Load Order Checker
+# Load Order Checker

-**Mod Load Order Checker** is a plugin for Mod Organizer 2 which adds a warning when *plugins* are being loaded out of order, i.e., a patch is placed before its master.
+**Load Order Checker** is a plugin for Mod Organizer 2 which adds a warning when *plugins* are being loaded out of order, i.e., a patch is placed before its master.
 Out-of-order plugins can be difficult to track, especially in a large load order, and they create broken dependencies which can prevent the game from launching properly and cause other issues.

 ## Installation

-Mod Load Order Checker is available on the Nexus.
+Load Order Checker is available on the Nexus.

-- Download the latest version of [Mod Load Order Checker](https://www.nexusmods.com/site/mods/608?tab=files).
+- Download the latest version of [Load Order Checker](https://www.nexusmods.com/site/mods/608?tab=files).
 - Extract the downloaded archive into the **plugins** folder.
 - Restart Mod Organizer 2.